zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 ## The example

 The example uses the [digits dataset](https://keras.io/api/datasets/mnist/) to train a classifier using both [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/).
 You can find the full [example here](https://github.com/zenml-io/zenml/tree/main/examples/kserve_deployment).
-We have two pipelines one responsible for training and deploying the model and the second one responsible for running predection on the deployed model.
+We have two pipelines one responsible for training and deploying the model and the second one responsible for running prediction on the deployed model.

 The PyTorch Training/Deployment pipeline consists of the following steps:
 * importer - Load the MNIST handwritten digits dataset from the TorchVision library